 Police arrest four peaceful protesters, while more stand their ground.
 Water protectors shame the police for what they are protecting.
 Police try to get people off the public road way.
 Indigenous people of this land speak the truth about the realities of poisoning the waters.

 We pray long and hard for our water, which is everyone’s water.
 Join us.

 Waniya Locke is on Hwy 1806 at Cannonball Ranch.
 She asks people to come help guard Standing Rock boundaries in a non-violent manner, because Dakota Access Pipeline mega loads have been seen carrying and unloading equipment.
 She urges anyone that sees DAPL mega loads to call police, and explains that DAPL have been banned from Standing Rock.

 Waniya Locke (video length 1:40)

 People are gathered peacefully singing and playing drums.

 People are gathered peacefully singing, dancing and playing drums.
 Some are crying out and waving flags.

 Continuation of the peaceful demonstration of singing, dancing, and playing drums.
 What looks to be construction vehicles can be seen in the background.
 The gathering still remains peaceful.
 Waniya explains that the last time the Lakota people were united was 140 years ago.
 She says, “When you are united and working as a consensus together, miraculous things happen.
 Incredible things.
 Spirit movement.”

-8/12/2016: (Waniya Locke) Waniya Locke is at the road site.
-She explains that the DAPL workers have found remains belonging to Standing Rock (their relatives).
-She is asking for prayers and that DAPL will just leave as a someone makes a speech in the background.
+Waniya Locke explains that the DAPL workers have found remains (their relatives) belonging to Standing Rock.
+She is asking for prayers and that DAPL will just leave as someone makes a speech in the background.